NZGL/shiny_cuffdiff/README.md

 Shiny (this is installed during the startup process) <br />
 cummeRbund (this is installed during the startup process) <br />
 A valid cuffdiff directory (the cuffdiff.db can be rebuilt, but this is a very, very slow process, so this option is turned off by default)

+We are also developing Shiny code to interrogate the outputs of other common gene expression / differential expression workflows (intially starting with DESeq2), which will be published as a separate repository.